The ISLA Experience: Miguel Báez

 I was excited to meet the team and was getting all hyped.
-As I was exciting we was greeted with a live band playing merengue music.
-Then shortly after passing through customs and exciting the building is when it hit me that I was there.
+As I was exiting the terminal we were greeted with a live band playing merengue music.
+Then shortly after passing through customs, and exciting the building is when it hit me that I was there.
 William Koon greeted me and that’s when I met the rest of the team.
-We was bonding and laughing while we waited for the rest of the team to arrive.
+We were bonding and laughing while we waited for the rest of the team to arrive.
 Beers! followed as a custom beverage.
 Epic!!!

 What surprised you about the Dominican Republic?